regregex/OS126/README.md

 - 4 bytes speeding up character recognition (in `src/MOS11`)
 - 8 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`).

-Applying all but the last two changes yields 41 bytes total and results in [OS 1.25][9], available separately.
+Applying all but the last three changes yields 41 bytes total and results in [OS 1.25][9], available separately.
 The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26, STARGO and [NOSP][4] according to the choice of header file: NOSP eliminates a further 312 bytes of speech processor driver code, based on J.G.Harston's [patch][10].
 A conditional assembly reference to `MOS125` or `NOSP` introduces each variation from the standard code.
 Also in this distribution is OS 1.26 patched for [GoSDC][11] tape emulation support, and a copy of Acornsoft's Graphics Extension ROM suitable for all the modified OS ROMs.